alex-hhh/ActivityLog2/docs/README.md

     raco pkg install --auto al2-dependencies

-**Build Or Run the Application** Once the packages are set up, you can run the application using the following command:
+**Build Or Run the Application** Once the packages are set up, you can run the application using the following command (you can also open the `run.rkt` file in DrRacket and run it from within the IDE):

     racket run.rkt